-- a clear retention policy - secure and appropriate system to archive with restricted access - we have a written assurance from our providers of our electronic recording systems that all records are maintained securely which includes any archived records.
+- we follow the IRMS retention schedule. - secure and appropriate system to archive with restricted access - we have a written assurance from our providers of our electronic recording systems that all records are maintained securely which includes any archived records.

 Storage, retention, and destruction of our child protection files is also made clear in our data management policy.